 The best strategy for this contrived situation is quite complex to work out.
 Red is threatening to take a black chariot or elephant on red's next move.
 Black must also try to tackle the threat of the red soldier.
 Black could move its right cannon back to protect its control of the place into which the red soldier would move.
 Black should move its chariot on the right so it is not threatened by red's cannon.
 It can do this counter-intuitively by moving its cannon, it could move it one step down, as at the same time the chariot would threaten red's cannon.
 Red would respond by moving its threatened cannon or by moving its horse two steps left and one down, thereby threatening the black chariot as there is now one piece in between them.
 Red can still take the lower value elephant piece with its cannon and would put black in 'check' and all sorts of trouble.
 Red is in a much stronger position.

 Compared to Western Chess there are more restrictions on where pieces can move which in some ways makes it simpler as there are fewer possible moves to consider, on the other hand the additional rules for cannons and generals make it more complex to analyze.
 Being able to move soldiers sideways after crossing the river offers some interesting options.
 In Western chess the dominant piece is the Queen (introduced as late as the 15th century), in Xiangqi there is no piece as powerful and this makes working out a winning strategy more of a challenge.
-The fact that many Western players like to exchange queens as soon as possible suggests the Chinese version is superior.
+The fact that many Western players prefer to exchange queens as soon as possible suggests the Chinese version is superior.

 Some early travelers to China seem to have confused chess with checkers and considered it a trivial game.
 As the pieces are all small discs, someone not familiar with the characters may have made this mistake.